dbountouridis/recommenderSimulation/README.md

-# recommenderSimulation
+# Rec Sim
-A python implementation of Fleder's and Hosanagar's recommender simulation
+A python implementation a recommender simulation